gopakumarce/R2/README.md

 ## Getting familiar with R2

-The recommended method is to first go through the Architecture page <https://r2.rs/architecture/>, which is a high level overview of R2.
-And once that is done, go through the TryMe page <https://r2.rs/tryme/> and just get familiar with downloading the code, compiling it and getting R2 running with a simple two container setup.
-Once that is done go through the Code page <https://r2.rs/code/> to zoom a bit more into a summary of how the code in different modules work, and at that point you can refer to the code itself and go through the comments in the code.
-All the documentation in this website is present as markdown files in the code repository itself.
+The recommended method is to first go through the general overview page <https://gopakumarce.github.io/R2/>, which has links with a high level overview of R2.
+And once that is done, go through the TryMe page <https://gopakumarce.github.io/R2/tryme/> and just get familiar with downloading the code, compiling it and getting R2 running with a simple two container setup.
+Once that is done you can refer to the code itself accompanied by the documentation in various modules of the code

 ## Issues / Feature tracking

 See the issues section in R2's github page to see the list of bugs/enhancements to be taken up immediately

-## The Logo

-The logo depicts a macrophage.
-It was a funny-looking stuffed toy in my wife's microbiology lab, which turned into this cartoon version.
-To try and give it a software spin (as an afterthought), macrophages are constantly cleaning up "bad stuff" from a biological system - and that aligns well with the being 'Pristine'  goal of R2.

-The logo is created by the talented graphics artist Shalaka <https://www.behance.net/shalakasdesign>.
-I tried to draw one myself and after a days worth of effort even my very basic version went nowhere.
-I quickly realized how much of artistic talent and skill one needs to create a logo.
-It was amazing to see the dexterity with which Shalaka created multiple versions of the logo in no time!